defold/doc/docs/en/faq/faq.md

 There is no consistency to how angles are represented, why?

-: There is actually consistency.
-Angles are expressed as degrees everywhere in the editor and the game API:s.
+: Actually there is consistency.
+Angles are expressed as degrees everywhere in the editor and the game APIs.
 The math libs use radians.
 Currently the convention breaks for the `angular_velocity` physics property that is currently expressed as radians/s.
 That is expected to change.